 This way is considered the most beautiful and challenging, standing out for its mountainous landscapes, rivers and medieval villages, which attracts pilgrims in search of a deep connection with nature and history.
 Being one of the least traveled ways, it offers tranquility and is ideal for those avoiding crowds.
 In addition, it is the original way of the first pilgrims and has been declared a World Heritage Site by UNESCO, along with the Camino del Norte, for its cultural and natural value.

-Over the centuries, it has maintained its original essence, with villages and landscapes that seem untouched by time.
-Although less known than others, it has seen a resurgence in recent years thanks to pilgrims seeking a more authentic, less-traveled experience.
+Throughout the centuries, it has maintained its original essence, with villages and landscapes that seem untouched by time.
+Although less known than others, it has experienced a resurgence in recent years thanks to pilgrims seeking a more authentic and less traveled experience.

-The Primitive Way has a special attraction that differentiates it from other Jacobean ways.
+In addition to being the oldest route of all, it has a special attraction that sets it apart from other Jacobean routes.

 Often described as the most beautiful and challenging of all ways.
 Its mountainous landscapes, rivers and medieval villages captivate pilgrims seeking a more intimate connection with nature and history.